Second Order Cumulants: second order even elements and R-diagonal elements: Abstract

 \section{Abstract}

 We introduce $R$-diagonal and even operators of second order.
 We give a formula for the second order free cumulants of the square $x^2$ of a second order even element in terms of the second order free cumulants of $x$.
 Similar formulas are proved for the second order free cumulants of $aa^*$, when $a$ is a second order $R$-diagonal operator.
-We also show that if $r$ is second order $R$-diagonal and $b$ is second order free from $r$, then $rb$ is also second order $R$-diagonal. { [\today{}]}
+We also show that if $r$ is second order $R$-diagonal and $b$ is second order free from $r$, then $rb$ is also second order $R$-diagonal.
+We present a large number of examples, in particular, the limit distribution of products of Ginibre matrices.
+We prove the conjectured formula of Dartois and Forrester for the fluctuations moments of the product of two independent complex Wishart matrices and generalize it to any number of factors.